 Madison, WI 53701-2969

-Once an agency has received an initial on-site survey and a recommendation for Medicaid certification has been sent to the Division of Medicaid Services (DMS) and the Office of Inspector General (OIG) the agency must apply separately to the ForwardHealth portal; ForwardHealth, within the Division of Health Care Access and Accountability (DHCAA), may approve the application and issue a Medicaid certification number or deny the application.
+Once an agency has received an initial on-site survey and a recommendation for Medicaid certification has been sent to the Division of Medicaid Services (DMS) and the Office of Inspector General (OIG) the agency must apply separately through the ForwardHealth portal.
+ForwardHealth, within the Division of Health Care Access and Accountability (DHCAA), may approve the application and issue a Medicaid certification number or deny the application.
 ForwardHealth will contact the applicant regarding their determination and issuing of a Medicaid certification number.